ETS-Next-Gen/pmss/README.md

 What does cascade?
 CSS.
 It's a well-specificed, well-documented syntax.
 As a result, we use a subset of CSS syntax as our native format.

-Mindful of backwards-compatibility, it is possible to integrate PSS into most systems piecemeal.
+Mindful of backwards-compatibility, it is possible to integrate PMSS into most systems piecemeal.
 We also have an opinioned, streamlined API which will hopefully make it easy to get started.

 What else is needed?
 --------------------